idaholab/moose/docs/content/utilities/moose_docs/website.md

 ```

 ## Including App Documentation
-MooseDocs allows for the inclusion of documentation from other applications, this includes the
+MooseDocs allows for the inclusion of documentation from other applications.
+This includes the
 ability to include documentation from the framework and/or modules in your own application.
-To include other sources of markdown you must define a "contents" YAML file
+To include other sources of markdown, you must define a "contents" YAML file
 (see `./moosedocs.py build -h`).
-When building a list of files is gathered based on the content
+When building, a list of files is gathered based on the content
-of this file and a complete website file tree is created from the combined content.
+of this file, and a complete website file tree is created from the combined content.
 This file
 tree can be viewed by running the "build" command with the "--dump" option, which will show the
 tree but not actually perform a build.